Smile factsheet

 UVI Ultraviolet aurora imager |

-The UVI, SXI and MAG will be mounted on the payload module, with MAG’s sensors mounted 80 cm apart along a deployable 3-m-long boom.
-The two LIA sensors will be mounted on the main spacecraft platform.
-The four instruments together
+UVI, SXI and MAG are mounted on the payload module, with MAG’s sensors mounted 80 cm apart at the end of a deployable 3-m-long boom.
+The two LIA sensors are mounted on the main spacecraft platform.
+The four instruments together weigh 70 kg.

 Legacy: Smile builds upon findings and studies by ESA satellites such as Cluster and XMM-Newton